 - Lock your bicycle.

-- Leave your bicycle in a visible, well-lighted area.
+- Leave your bicycle in a visible, well-lit area.

 - Avoid leaving your bicycle locked outside overnight.
 If at all possible, lock your bicycle inside your room or a bicycle storage room.